 Reeling from losing our fight in L.A. to save a Streamline Moderne grocery store, I was searching for sanctuary.
 Looking online for communities that had successfully fought destruction by big box stores, I found Steve who had led a winning campaign to save a street of historic bungalows in Tampa.
 I called him instantly.
 He answered my call as though he was standing by the phone, waiting for it to ring.
 At this terrible time in my life, I was ready for his warmth & sparkle.

 Moving to Tampa, Steve took me under his wing & introduced me to the preservation community, providing me with instant friends & great resources.
 He educated me on the neighborhood & when the president of my L.A. association came to visit, he took her on an informative & amusing tour.
 He supported all my wild ideas & in general, was a true friend & a wise & patient mentor.
-He carried a little stool in the back of his truck & gallantly steadied me so I could climb into the cab.
+He carried a little stool in the back of his truck & gallantly steadied me so I could climb into the cab & be ferried about this new, unfamiliar city.

 IDEAS FOR YOUR NEIGHBORHOOD PRESERVATION COMMITTEE MEMBERSHIP ACTIVITIES